Akinsbay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that lists all local variables and environment variables, and functions.
-Create a script that creates a new local variable Create a script that creates a new global variable
+Create a script that creates a new local variable Create a script that creates a new global variable Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.